alackles/CMSC-140-FS-22/_pages/lectures/wk2-if.md

 # If/Else and Match/Case

+View the code for the class on Github [here](https://github.com/alackles/CMSC-140-FS-22/blob/main/_pages/lectures/wk2-if.py).

 So far we've been looking at simple evaluations and expressions in Python.
 In today's class we're going really start to get into _control flow_: how to make your program make choices.

 ## Lecture/Live Coding